 Prerequisites

 - Ensure that your vSphere environment meets all the requirements.
-See System Requirements for vSphere+.
+See vSphere+ Requirements.

 - For vCenter instances in high availability (HA) mode:

-- Only vCenter HA instances with Automatic configurations are supported. vCenter HA instances with Manual configurations are not supported.
+- You must use only vCenter HA instances with Automatic configurations. vCenter HA instances with Manual configurations are not supported.

 - If the vCenter version is earlier than 8.0 Update 2, then the active vCenter, passive vCenter, and VMware Cloud Gateway must be in the same cluster.
 If the vCenter version is 8.0 Update 2 or later, then the active vCenter, passive vCenter, and VMware Cloud Gateway can be in different clusters.